What is the best POS system for hospitality in 2026?

 Revel

-Revel is a cloud-based POS system designed to meet the needs of various industries, including restaurants, bars, and retail businesses.
-It offers a wide range of features, including order management, payment processing, inventory tracking, and customer relationship management.
+Revel is a cloud-based POS system that offers features like order management, payment processing, inventory tracking, and customer relationship management.

 Revel's POS system table management features